-1. Ask your surgeon if they screen patients to determine if they are carriers of staphylococcus (a bacteria that commonly causes joint infections).
+This is a bacteria that commonly causes joint infections.
 Not all hospital systems perform this simple test.
 Those patients who are carriers are given an antibiotic ointment to apply to their nose and special medicated wipes to use before surgery.
 This can decolonize the patient and lessen their risk of infection.
-At the Cleveland Clinic, all patients are given the wipes to use, and those who are carriers are given the antibiotic nasal ointment.

-2. Don’t smoke, or if you do, quit before surgery.
 Patients who use nicotine in any form are at a greater risk of having wound healing problems.
-Wound healing issues can lead to PJI, and those patients who quit using nicotine prior to surgery can decrease their infection risk.
+Wound healing issues can lead to prosthetic joint infection but people who quit using nicotine prior to surgery can decrease their infection risk.

-3. If you have diabetes, control your blood sugar.
-Another important factor in minimizing infection risk is adequate control of blood sugar for those patients who are diabetic.
-Diabetic control is often checked with a blood test called Hemoglobin A1c, or HbA1c.
-Those patients whose HbA1c is above 7 are at greater risk of PJI, and surgery should be delayed until better diabetes control can be obtained.
+Another important factor in minimizing infection risk is adequate control of blood sugar for those patients who have diabetes.
+Diabetes control is often checked with a blood test called hemoglobin A1c, or HbA1c.
+People whose HbA1c is above seven are at greater risk for prosthetic joint infection.
+Surgery should be delayed until better diabetes is under better control.

-4. Maintain a healthy weight.
-Finally, and probably most importantly, maintaining a healthy weight can dramatically reduce the risk of PJI.
+Finally and most importantly, maintaining a healthy weight can dramatically reduce the risk of prosthetic joint infection.
 Ideally, a body mass index less than 35 to 40 kg/m2 can be achieved prior to surgery.
-If a patient’s BMI is over 40, their risk of complications may be up to seven times higher.
+If a patient’s BMI is over 40 their risk of complications may be up to seven times higher.